Skip to main content

 What if venue cell service is weak?
 Runners can upload later from home.
 Keep your upload window open for a few days after the race.

-How do I organize photos from different distances?
-Use tagging and moderation tools to sort by 5K, 10K, Half, or Marathon.
-Download bundles by tag.
+How do I organize photos from different distances or sponsors?
+Use tagging and moderation tools to sort by 5K, 10K, Half, Marathon, sponsor, or course area.
+Then download bundles by tag.

 Can volunteers and course marshals contribute?
 Yes.
 Anyone with the QR code can upload.
 Aid station volunteers can add batches of action shots throughout the race.